JakeSW/jakesw.github.io/index.md

 - **Mobile Health:** Health monitoring from mobile and ubiquitous devices.
 - **New sensing approaches:** exploring new ways to do human scale sensing.

+Please get in touch if you'd like to collaborate!

 ## News

 - **[Feb.
 2025]** Talk, University of Bath, Department for Health